Best General Liability Insurance for Contractors

 - General contractors: GCs can face numerous bodily injury and property damage risks, from the office to job sites.
 But there are less obvious risks that general liability policies could cover as well.
 For instance, a GC who denigrates a rival contractor in the process of providing a quote to a potential client could face an advertising injury claim if the rival company found out.

 - Electricians: Working with active circuits, live wires, and specialized equipment, electricians’ job sites have a number of potential risks for bodily injury and property damage.
 Say a faulty installation causes a fire damaging a neighboring building.
 If the owners of that building sued for the damage, the electrician’s legal costs could be covered by a general liability policy.
+CGL insurance is one of the most important forms of insurance for electricians.

 - HVAC specialists: If an unsecured piece of ductwork fell on a customer while the installer and customer were doing a walkthrough, general liability insurance would cover medical expenses associated with any injuries the customer experienced.